CTCycle/ADSORFIT-model-fitting/README.md

 **3) Exit and close**

 ### 3.2 Resources
+This folder serves as the location for both the source data and the results.
+The adsorption data to be fitted must be provided as a CSV file named `resources/adsorption_data.csv`.
+A default file with the required header names is included in the folder for reference.
+If automatic column name detection is disabled, the following columns must be present in the file with these exact names and units: `experiment`, `temperature [K]`, `pressure [Pa]` and `uptake [mol/g]`.

-This is the folder where both the source data and the results are located.
-The adsorption data to be fitted must be provided as a csv file with name `resources/adsorption_data.csv`.
-If the option to automatically detect columns is selected, ADSORFIT will identify target columns based on string pattern matching (anything resembling these keywords will identify the corresponding column):
+If the option to automatically detect columns is selected, ADSORFIT will identify target columns based on string pattern matching, and anything even partially matching these keywords will identify the corresponding column:

-- `experiment:` column containing the ID or name of the experiment used to group multiple measurements within the same experiment
+- `experiment:` Contains the ID or name of the experiment, used to group multiple measurements from the same experiment
 - `temperature:` holds the temperature of the adsorption isotherm, measured in Kelvin
 - `pressure:` contains the pressure points of the adsorption isotherm, measured in Pascal
 - `uptake` includes the uptake measurements of the adsorption isotherm, expressed in mol/g

-If automatic column name detection is off, the columns `experiment`, `temperature [K]`, `pressure [Pa]` and `uptake [mol/g]` must be present and should contain the correct data.

 - **best fit:** collects the best fitting results obtained from different models, if the option is selected during data fitting.